IO89/ReactVideoApp/README.md

 ### Requirements

-    It is required to place your Google APi key into index.js file.
+    It is required to place your Google API key into index.js file.

 ### How to isntall